DidierRLopes/timeseries-cv/README.md

 pip install git+https://github.com/DidierRLopes/TimeSeriesCrossValidation

 -------------------------------------------------------------------------------
-Below you can find an example of the usage of each function for the following Time-Series:
+This can be seen more intuitively using the jupyter notebook: "example.ipynb" Below you can find an example of the usage of each function for the following Time-Series:

 timeSeries = array([0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26])